rommehta30/relay_commerce/README.md

 ### Solution

-Using redis cache to store hits count per user.
-That will avoid quering hits table for each request.
+Using Redis cache to store hits count per user.
+That will avoid querying the hits table for each request.
-Quering hits table will be an expensive task because hits table will grow rapidly.
+Querying the hits table will be an expensive task because the hits table will grow rapidly.

 ## #2